The Slow WordPress Problem

 4. No Caching

 Without caching, WordPress rebuilds every page from scratch on every visit.
-That means database queries, PHP processing, and theme rendering — every single time.
+Database queries, PHP processing, theme rendering — every single time, for every single visitor.

 The fix: Install a caching plugin: